vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NsxtSyslogExporter.md

 Get-NsxtSyslogExporter -node
 ```

-This example gets the configuration of the syslog exporters for NSX Manager node
+This example gets the configuration of the syslog exporters for NSX Manager node.

 ### Example 2